-Please note that you need to sign in as a member in order to view the albums from events held at the Official Residence
+Please note that for security reasons, you need to sign in as a member in order to view the albums from events held at the Official Residence

 Annual Luncheon 2018

 2018 Kick-off & VIP Event 1 Feb 2018 (members only)

 CETA VIP Event 28 Sept 17 (members only)

 AGM & CGI Company Visit 12 APR 17

 AGM & Air Canada Visit 19 APR 16

 While Canada has been grappling with open banking regulation, developed markets around the world have been deploying fintech innovations aggressively.
 How can Canada accelerate it's fintech economy within the framework of open banking and how can the lending community engage with regulators today to achieve this?